-The right of use asset and lease liability is recorded on the balance sheet in respect of the Company's portfolio of property leases, currently accounted for as operating leases.
+The right of use asset and lease liability is recorded on the balance sheet in respect of the company's portfolio of property leases.

-x) New Accounting Standards for Application in Future Periods
+x) New accounting standards for application in future periods

 The directors have reviewed the new accounting standards applicable to future periods.
 These accounting standards will have no effect on the company's financial statements.
-The Company has not early adopted any standards, interpretations or amendments that have been issued but are not yet effective.
+The company has not early adopted any standards, interpretations or amendments that have been issued but are not yet effective.